uvalib/avalon-docker/README.md

 ## Usage
 1. Clone this Repo
-2. Copy dotenv.example to .env and fill in the passwords and Rails secret key base.
 3. From inside the avalon-docker directory
   * `sudo chmod a+w masterfiles` to setup write permission for shared directory
   * `docker-compose pull` to get the prebuilt images from [Dockerhub](dockerhub.com)
-  * `docker-compose up` to stand up the stack
+  * `docker-compose up` to stand up the stack. `-d` option to run in background
+  * `docker exec -it avalon-docker_uva-avalon_1 bundle exec rake uva:migrate:all_derivatives` example to run rake tasks

 To access the site, visit http://localhost in your browser.